rutvik110/Flutter-Firebase-Features-Templates/README.md

 * Firebase Dynamic Links and Notifications handling
   * Supports opening dynamic links in all the states of the application
   * Supports opening and handling of notifications outside/inside app
+* Firebase Storage
+  * API ready for upload
+  * View build in process